jacksonl2074/lkj_BookSage/README.md

-# CampusReads
+# BookSage

-CampusReads is a platform that provides personalized book recommendations based on users' preferred genres, popular content, and highly rated titles by fellow readers.
+BookSage is a platform that provides personalized book recommendations based on users' preferred genres, popular content, and highly rated titles by fellow readers.

 ## Features